Eucharist denial to Catholic politicians over abortion: 21st century

 In July 2021, New Mexico state senator Joe Cervantes was denied communion.
 Cervantes had cosponsored legislation to repeal New Mexico's dormant ban on abortion except in cases of rape, incest, or the life of the mother was in danger.

 On 20 May 2022 Archbishop Salvatore Cordileone of the San Francisco archdiocese wrote in a public notice that Nancy Pelosi would be refused the Holy Communion due to her position on abortion.
-Three Catholic bishops of the USA supported Cordileone's decision.
+Three Catholic bishops of the US supported Cordileone's decision.
 In response to Cordileone's notice, Pelosi stated she supported the right of abortion, and added: "I wonder about the death penalty, which I am opposed to.
 So is the Church.
 But they take no action against people who may not share their view".

 Europe

 In Europe, Catholic bishops have less often raised the question of refusing communion to pro-abortion rights Catholic legislators: there "rigorous principles coexist with more flexible pastoral customs".
 In January 2001, Pope John Paul II gave Communion to Mayor of Rome Francesco Rutelli, whose position is that of being "personally opposed to abortion, but not willing to impose his stance through law".
 Similar cases are found among parliamentarians in Austria, Belgium and Germany.
 When the Spanish Parliament voted to liberalize that country's abortion laws in 2010, the Bishops Conference declared that the parliamentarians who chose to vote for the new law were not excommunicated, but that they "seriously separated themselves from the church and should not receive Communion."
 King Juan Carlos, who was constitutionally required to sign the law, did not fall under any church sanctions.